 Inducing a sense of awe in people can promote altruistic, helpful and positive social behavior according to research published by the American Psychological Association.

 “Our investigation indicates that awe, although often fleeting and hard to describe, serves a vital social function.
-By diminishing the emphasis on the individual self, awe may encourage people to forgo strict self-interest to improve the welfare of others,” said Paul Piff, PhD, assistant professor of psychology and at the University of California, Irvine.
+By diminishing the emphasis on the individual self, awe may encourage people to forgo strict self-interest to improve the welfare of others,” said Paul Piff, PhD, assistant professor of psychology and social behavior at the University of California, Irvine.
 He was lead author of the study, which was published in the Journal of Personality and Social Psychology.

 Awe is that sense of wonder we feel in the presence of something vast that transcends our understanding of the world.
 People commonly experience awe in nature, but also in response to religion, art and even music.